22

 Christmas illumination around Tokyo Dome.

-To me Japanese Christmas illuminations seem less x-mas-like and romantic, but more kitschy and amusement park-like.
+To me Japanese Christmas illuminations seem a bit kitschy and amusement park-like.

-Most parts of Japan don’t get white Christmas.
+Be aware that most parts of Japan don’t get white Christmas.
 Hokkaido, some parts in Tohoku and the Chubu area usually do.
+Also, places that are in the mountains.

 So, you do notice that it’s Christmas because of the